 Pinnacle Prep tutors have impressive academic backgrounds.
-Applicants, who all must have at least a college degree, must score in the top percentiles of the tests they will tutor.
-But it takes more than simply being a great test-taker to be a great tutor – personality is equally important.
-Pinnacle Prep looks for tutors with dynamic and engaging personalities, so that they can communicate efficiently and make connections with students.
+Applicants must have at least a bachelor’s degree and must score in the top percentiles of the tests they will tutor.
+But it takes more than simply being a great test-taker to be a great tutor — personality is equally important.
+We look for tutors with dynamic and engaging personalities, so that they can communicate efficiently and make connections with students.
 One-on-one tutoring requires the trust and inspiration that comes with a great rapport.

 We are very selective when it comes to hiring tutors.
 It is quite difficult to find tutors who are both great at taking tests and have the ability to inspire students.
 In a recent application cycle with over 150 applicants, 50 were invited to take a diagnostic exam, 12 were invited to training, 6 made it through the first day, and 3 completed initial training successfully!

 Once tutors are hired, they receive rigorous initial training, followed by continuing training and support from the office for as long as they continue with Pinnacle Prep.
 We put a great deal of energy into periodic reviews, frequent continuing training seminars, and limitless professional development as needed.